monkeyraptor/Caesar-Cipher-JS/README.md

-# Caesar-Cipher-JS
+# Caesar Cipher JS
-The Caesar Cipher in JavaScript
+The Mr Juli Caesar Cipher in JavaScript

 ## Usage
 `jcc([string input], [how many rotations], [encrypt or decrypt])`